GovTechSG/govtech-free-access/support.md

 - **Are contractors eligible for the Centrally Funded Product Development Tools initiative?**

     No, contractors—including those hired under Bulk Tender 19024 or 23009—are not eligible for this initiative.
-This initative is only available to full-time GovTech staff in eligible roles.
+This initiative is only available to full-time GovTech staff in eligible roles.

 - **Will the initiative affect the SHIP-HATS subscription model for government agencies outside of GovTech?**